Deems Taylor

-Joseph Deems Taylor (December 22, 1885 – July 3, 1966) was an American music critic, composer, and promoter of classical music.
+Joseph Deems Taylor (December 22, 1885 – July 3, 1966) was an American composer, radio commentator, music critic, and author.
 Nat Benchley, co-editor of The Lost Algonquin Roundtable, referred to him as "the dean of American music."
+He was elected a member of the American Philosophical Society in 1934.

 Early life and family

 Deems Taylor was born in New York City to JoJo and Katherine Taylor.
 He attended Ethical Culture Elementary School, followed by New York University.

 Taylor married three times.
 His first wife was Jane Anderson.
 They were married in 1910, but divorced in 1918.
 In 1921, he married Mary Kennedy, who was an actress and a writer.
 They had a daughter, Joan Kennedy Taylor, in 1926, and divorced in 1934.
 He was involved romantically with soprano Colette D'Arville after his divorce.
 Taylor married a third and last time in 1945, to costume designer Lucille Watson-Little.
 They were divorced eight years later.

 Taylor died on July 3, 1966, of leukemia at the age of 80.
 He is interred at Kensico Cemetery in Valhalla, New York.